 The Nước Chấm Vietnamese Peanut Sauce is a sauce used in South Vietnam to eat fresh spring rolls.
 This sauce needs to be heated up and cooked, but it is a great dipping sauce for the spring rolls and probably most Westerners’ favorite.

-In our recipe, we used smooth peanut butter and then added freshly ground peanuts for a topping.
+We used smooth peanut butter in our recipe and then added freshly ground peanuts for a topping.
 This gave the sauce a nice crunch.

 Other Spring Roll Versions

 We have made several other versions of this same spring roll.
 Each of them has a recipe and video.

 Here are some of our other versions of these wonderful Vietnamese fresh spring rolls and a link to the recipe:

 - Chicken Fresh Spring Rolls With Vietnamese Dipping Sauces – Go to the recipe by clicking here.